reproto/reproto/doc/spec.md

 This can be done by uploading a specification to a repository, after which it can be pulled in for use by other projects through the repository system.

+## Specifications

+A specification is a UTF-8 encoded file containing declarations.

+Conceptually specifications belong to a package, and can have a version.

+Specifications without a version are called _ephemeral_ specifications.

 ### Versioned specifications